About the college

 Graduates at Merton College form part of a dynamic and diverse intellectual community.
 In addition to excellent facilities, they enjoy many opportunities to interact with one another and with established scholars.

-Research groups, such as Global Directions, the History of the Book, and the Bio-Medical Sciences Group, provide for intellectual cross-pollination.
+Research groups, such as the History of the Book, and the Bio-Medical and Life Sciences Group, provide for intellectual cross-pollination.

 The thriving Middle Common Room (MCR) hosts a variety of social events and opportunities for relaxation.
 Graduates slightly outnumber undergraduates, an unusual situation for a mixed college.